jersou/mouse-actions/README.md

 sudo usermod -a -G input $USER
 ```

-Furthermore, you must have the R/W right on `/dev/uinput`, you can check with:
+Furthermore, you must have the read&write permission on `/dev/uinput`, you can
+check with:

 ```bash
 getfacl /dev/uinput